On the possibility of a novel (A)dS/CFT relationship emerging in Asymptotic Safety: Introduction

 Given the scope of the GEAA approach and its applicability to arbitrary systems of fields, it is clear that it also addresses the questions about the conformal field theory (CFT) on the AdS$_5$ boundary which the AdS/CFT framework answers by holographic means.
 Therefore a presumably harder, but in principle exact GEAA-based calculation should be able to come up with specific answers to the same questions, and clearly it would be extremely interesting to see whether the respective answers agree.

-Closely related is the following question concerning the relationship between the Asymptotic Safety and the AdS/CFT frameworks in general: Is it possible to ``derive'' the AdS/CFT correspondence by applying the GEAA approach to a certain system of 4D gravity + matter fields, computing its running actions $\Gamma_k$ and background spacetimes $g_{\mu \nu}^k$ by solving the functional RG and effective Einstein equations, and then embedding the 4D metrics into a 5-dimensional one?
+Closely related is the following question concerning the relationship between the Asymptotic Safety and the AdS/CFT frameworks in general: Is it possible to ``derive'' a certain kind of, possibly non-standard AdS/CFT correspondence by applying the GEAA approach to a specific system of 4D gravity + matter fields, computing its running actions $\Gamma_k$ and background spacetimes $g_{\mu \nu}^k$ by solving the functional RG and effective Einstein equations, and then embedding the 4D metrics into a 5-dimensional one?

-It is an intriguing possibility that by these steps one might be led to a specific solution of the general equations which describes the 5D setting, with its characteristic bulk/surface relationship, that forms the basis of the well-known AdS/CFT conjecture.
+It is an intriguing possibility that by following these steps of the geometrization program one might be led to a specific solution of the general GEAA flow and field equations which describes a 5D setting with a bulk/surface relationship similar to that of the well-known AdS/CFT conjecture.

 In this paper we present a first indication which indeed points in precisely this direction.
 For the time being, the results are mostly restricted to the geometric aspects of the correspondence however.